Ertzaintza: Origins

-After Carlist Wars
+After the Carlist Wars

 After the end of the Second Carlist War (1876), the Spanish government wished to curtail the regional autonomy.
 The Basque police forces had to adapt to this new centralist tendency, and these changes mostly manifested themselves in a reduction of personnel & operational capabilities.

 When the Second Spanish Republic was proclaimed in 1931, political activity surged and so did the Basque claim to re-establish regional liberties that had been abolished in 1876.
 Thus, various projects for the Autonomy Statute were promoted.

 On October 1, 1936, during the Spanish Civil War, the Basque Statute of Autonomy come into force, leading to the establishment of an autonomous government with actual authority over the provinces of Biscay and Guipuzcoa.

 One of the priorities of the new government was the re-establishment of public order.

 The Basque Interior Minister Telesforo Monzón set up several institutions, such as the International Police Force, the Maritime Police and the Public Order Body.
 Their main task was the creation of a police force named Ertzaña (a Basque neologism for "People care"), with 500 infantry and 400 motorised (Ertzañ Igiletua) men, totalling joint forces of around 1,200 agents.

 Most of the British Riley Motor cars acquired for the motorised police did not arrive due to the Non-Intervention Pact.